Alan-FGR/Nez.FNA/README.md

 ## Nez
 Nez aims to be a lightweight 2D framework that sits on top of MonoGame/FNA.
 It provides a solid base for you to build a 2D game on.
-Some of the many features it includes are:
+Details and documentation for Nez can be found at the main [Nez repo](https://github.com/prime31/Nez).

 FNA Compatibility